iotapizza/iota-wiki/home.md

 * You could start to create a page in your `/u` section about a topic not covered by the wiki yet.
 Ask other users for feedback and move the page to a proper section once you are happy with the result.
 * There are many pages like [Presentations](/marketing/presentations), [Units & Supply](/iota/units-supply), [Snapshots](/dev/snapshots) and [Whitepaper](/research/whitepaper) that contain only very basic information.
 Ask for write permission in order to help improving these pages.
 # Warning!
-**Keep in mind that everything is synced to GitHub where the entire history of IOTA Wiki is permanently available for everyone!
-Each time you click the `save changes` button, the (edited) page is commited to the git repository.
+**Keep in mind that everything is synced to GitHub where the [entire history of IOTA Wiki](https://github.com/iotapizza/iota-wiki/commits/master) is permanently accessible for anyone!
+Every time you click the `save changes` button, the (edited) page is commited to the Git repository.
 Think about the good and the very dangerous effects this can have and make sure not to post sensitive data like passwords and seeds!**

 ![IOTA logo](/uploads/iota/iota-logo-transparent.png "IOTA"){.pagelogo}